© 2026 All Rights reserved WUSF

 Construction crews are building a climate-controlled tent over the football field inside Raymond James Stadium.
 It'll be removed shortly before the Tampa Bay Lightning face off against the Boston Bruins on Feb.
 1. The tent will help keep the humidity from creating frost that makes it difficult for pucks to slide and players to skate.

-A steel tent frame is arising from the normally green field at Raymond James Stadium.
+A steel tent frame is rising from the normally green field at Raymond James Stadium.
 It's part of the football stadium's transformation into a hockey rink for the Tampa Bay Lightning's first home outdoor game.

 Three men in yellow and orange safety vests and white hardhats use tools to build the metal frame structure of a massive tent.